Whether it is a trip to the seaside or the bush, going on holiday can leave your home or business vulnerable to attack.

 Invest in layers of security.
 High quality expandable security doors and burglar bars should be your first security layer.
 As finances allow, add further layers such as good perimeter security, burglar alarms, movement sensors, panic buttons and armed response.
 Remember to notify your neighbours if you are going away.

 Be disciplined about using your home security devices.
-Close and lock your garage door.
+Close and lock your garage door and if you find even a slight difficulty in opening or closing the door them contact the local commercial locksmith to get it immediately fixed before any form of uncertainty strikes.
 Keep security gates locked at all times and set your alarm.
 Ensure you have burglar proofing on all windows, no matter how small or inaccessible.
 Don’t leave tools conveniently lying around for opportunistic criminals.
 Stop any regular deliveries to your home well in advance of your holiday.

 Don’t buy into the myth of housing estates being completely secure.
 Trellidor consultants are seeing increasing reports of break-ins at ‘secure’ complexes.
 Take responsibility for your own security rather than leaving it to the body corporate or homeowners’ association.